Latest News

 Location

-The Centre is located in the former Hall Primary School, 17-19 Palmer Street, Hall.
+The Centre is located in the former Hall Primary School, 19 Palmer Street, Hall.
 Parking is on Palmer Street or Hoskins Street.

-This site has two major on-line displays.
-The first locates and tells the stories of more than eighty one-teacher bush schools of the Canberra region, and identifies nearly all of their teachers up to about 1940.
+bush schools of the Canberra region locates and tells the stories of more than eighty one-teacher district bush schools and identifies nearly all of their teachers up to about 1940.

-A second display 'Rediscovering Ginninderra' records prominent People and Places in the Ginninderra district (Belconnen plus Gungahlin) during the settlement era, illustrated by more than 400 photographs.
+'Rediscovering Ginninderra' records prominent People and Places in the Ginninderra district (Belconnen plus Gungahlin) during the settlement era, illustrated by more than 400 photographs.

 'From Ginin-ginin-derry to Hall'